SimonGommeton/PCF_WordCloud/README.md

 PowerApps CLI should be updated to its latest version:
 <pre>pac install latest</pre>

-Dowload the rep file, then extract it to a folder.
-From this folder, open Powershell and install Nodes JS
+### Building the solution file

+Extract the current rep into a new folder, then open the Developer Command Prompt and search its path.
+Run:
+<pre>npm run build</pre>